Orion constellation is one of the brightest and best known constellations in the night sky. It lies on the celestial equator.

 Pi-6 Orionis (10 Orionis) is a bright orange giant belonging to the spectral class K2II.
 It is a variable star with a mean visual magnitude of 4.45.
 The star lies 954 light years from Earth.

 Eta Orionis is an eclipsing binary star system that consists of two blue stars, belonging to the spectral type B0.5V, approximately 900 light years distant.
 It belongs to the Orion Arm, which is a minor spiral arm of the Milky Way, sometimes also known as the Orion Spur or the Orion-Cygnus Arm.

-Eta Orionis, located just to the west of Orion’s Belt, has several traditional names: Saiph (which it shares with Kappa Orionis), Algjebbah, and Ensis, which means “sword” in Latin.
+Eta Orionis, located just to the west of Orion’s Belt, has several traditional names: Saiph (which it shares with Kappa Orionis), Algjebbah, and Ensis, meaning “sword” in Latin.

 The star is classified as a Beta Lyrae variable, a type of close binary star with variations in brightness caused by one component occasionally passing in front of the other one.
 It has a visual magnitude of 3.38.